boxuanzhang/backend-test-php/README.md

 #### Topics

 Topics group together messages within a section.
-An example topic in the "Crypto" section might be "I just mortgaged my house and now BTC is only with 3k".
+An example topic in the "Crypto" section might be "I just mortgaged my house and now BTC is only worth 3k :scream:".

 - List of topics: `GET /api/v1/topics`
 - Retrieve topic: `GET /api/v1/topics/{id}`